Mohamed-mosad-hadia/Student-Tracking-System/README.md

-# 🎓 Codex – Student Tracking System for Educational Centers
+# 🎓 Student Tracking System for Educational Centers

 **Codex** is a web-based student management and tracking system developed using **Django**.
 It’s designed for educational centers to monitor student progress, attendance, payments, and academic performance through a clean and user-friendly interface.